 Cost: Get a pack of 25 seeds for about $3.

-This is one of those night-blooming plants that attracts hummingbirds, butterflies, and other pollinators to your garden.
+Evening primrose is one of those nocturnal plants that attracts hummingbirds, butterflies, and other pollinators to your garden.
 For centuries, Native Americans have used this plant for medicinal and food purposes.

 USDA Hardiness Zones: 3 to 11

-Examples of evening primrose varieties: Missouri evening primrose (oenothera macrocarpa) and Lemon Sunset (oenothera longifolia)
+Examples of evening primrose: Missouri evening primrose (Oenothera macrocarpa) and Lemon Sunset (Oenothera longifolia)

 Care: Very low-maintenance and drought-tolerant, evening primrose needs little watering.
 Plant evening primrose in full sun and well-drained soil.

 Blooms: Yellow/golden, some varieties can be pink or white.
 Evening primrose flowers in spring, summer, and fall.